the-drunk-coder/megra.rs/changelogs/megra_0_0_9.md

 * dynamic parameters for `facts` and `vals`
 * new and more flexible ways to work with samples:
   * `keys`, `keys-add`, `keys-sub` function to replace keys along the pipeline
+  * `random-sample` with shorthand `rands` to choose a different, random sample every time